emacsmirror/gnu_elpa/README.md

 # a68-mode -- Algol68 major mode

-This is an improved and modernised version of algol68 mode by Jose
+This is an improved and modernised version of the Algol68 mode by Jose
 E. Marchesi.
 It fully supports automatic indentation and font locking (i.e. syntax highlighting -- comments included).